Policy and Procedure Name:

 the claim from the ACP process if the claim does not meet the ACP criteria.

-documentation, statement of causality) or the appropriate party to obtain the
+or the appropriate party to obtain the missing evidence.

-d) If,
+a) If,

-services staff will make one more attempt to obtain it.
+Services staff will make one more attempt to obtain it.

-evaluate the claim using ACP eligibility rules.
+using ACP eligibility rules.

 i.